ve3wmb/OrionWspr/README.md

 Changelog :

+v0.27b - Up-versioned to reflect change of load status to Beta.

 v0.26a - Minor changes to remove extraneous code and variables, fix and add additional code comments.
 Introduce an info() log to replace some instances of swerr() that should still be logged, but are not actually software errors().